-San Pietro Church
+San Pietro Church perched atop rocks

-Lord Byron’s Grotto
+Romantic Lord Byron’s Grotto

-From San Pietro Church walk back towards the Doria Castle you will pass a rustic door on the left side.
-You can walk through the door and easily reach an observation deck of Byron’s Grotto of the Bay of Poet’s.
+From San Pietro Church, we walked back towards the Doria Castle and passed a rustic door on the left side.
+Walked through the door, we could easily reach an observation deck of Byron’s Grotto of the Bay of Poets.
 The English poet Byron loved this bay.
 It was his favorite meditation and relaxation spot.
-Lord Byron often stayed here and used to swim across the bay to visit his fellow poet Shelley.
-The distance Lord Byron had to swim across the bay is quite far.
-When we were there it was a sunny and clear day.
+Lord Byron often stayed there and used to swim across the bay to visit his fellow poet Shelley.
+The distance Lord Byron had to swim across the bay was quite far.

+It was a sunny and clear day.
 The sea was aqua blue and shimmery.
-Lots of locals were sun bathing at grotto and a group of people were learning scuba diving.
-But when it is a windy day and the waves crash against the rocks, it is not suggested to swim there.
+Lots of locals were sunbathing at the cave, and a group of people was learning scuba diving.
+But when it is a windy day and the waves crash against the rocks, it is dangerous to swim there.

-The Doria Castle
+The Doria Castle on the hill

 Church of San Lorenzo, the local myth of the Madonna Bianca

-Relax at a seafront cafe or restaurant
+Lunch in a seafront cafe or restaurant

-Swimming in the UNESCO sea
+Swimming in the sea

 Where to stay